min2ha/ukwa-site/content/target/40283/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Re-connecting Portsmouth to World War 1: Spies, sea and the city

 This project will engage different cross-sections of local people (primary school children/students/senior citizens) to learn from their own research and help build a picture of the personal experiences of those involved in these conflicts and the wider impact on civilians in Portsmouth.